HCJPD Education Services

 Programs

-The young people in our care receive specialized training to assist them in achieving academic success and to empower and support their parents to become primary change agents for their children.
-For more information about our programs please visit the programs page.
+The young people in our care receive specialized training to assist them in achieving academic success while empowering parents to become primary change agents for their children.
+Learn more about our programs.

 Journey Through Life

-Journey Through Life (JTL) provides services to Education Transition Center (ETC) students who qualify for Medicaid and present with barriers to functioning due to their mental, psychological, or emotional health.
-JTL provides a variety of services at the ETC including Case Management (food, clothing, housing, medical, etc.) and Skills Training (life skills, anger management, social skills, etc.)
+Journey Through Life provides services to students enrolled at The Opportunity Center who qualify for Medicaid and present with barriers to functioning due to their mental, psychological, or emotional health.
+JTL provides a variety of services at The Opportunity Center including Case Management and Skills Training.

 Houston Threads

-Houston Threads provides free, new clothes to young people between the ages of 12 and 21 referred to them through their website.
-Through a partnership with our Education Transition Center, Houston Threads provides any ETC student access to free clothing.
+Houston Threads provides free, new clothes to young people between the ages of 12 and 21 referred through their website.
+Through a partnership with The Opportunity Center campus of HCJPD's Excel Academy Charter School, Houston Threads provides free clothing to any student enrolled there.